the battle of kalisz (february 13, 1813)

 The pursuing Russian forces, leaded by Winzigerode, caught up the

-of the battle, it was reduced to around 9,000 infantrymen, 800 Saxon
+time of the battle, it was reduced to around 9,000 infantrymen, 800

-horse and 36 guns (not including some low-calibre regimental pieces).
+Saxon horse and 36 guns (not including some low-calibre regimental

-In addition, around Kalisz were 3,000 Polish infantry levies and 300
+pieces).
+In addition, around Kalisz were 3,000 Polish infantry

-the 2nd Infantry Corps of Eugene of Wurtemberg, the ad-hoc Bachmetiev’s
+Corps of Eugene of Wurtemberg, the ad-hoc Bachmetiev’s Infantry

-Infantry Reserve corps and a large cavalry force
+Reserve corps and a large cavalry force under Trubezskoi and

-infantry and 6,500 cavalry (mainly Cossacks) with 70 guns.
-All units were under-strength after
+cavalry (mainly Cossacks) with 70 guns.
+All units were

 The OB’s are taken from Nafziger's (G. Nafziger, 'Lutzen